XuxiZhu/Alien-Invasion/ReadMe.txt

 Click 'Play' to start the game!
 Press Space to shoot bullets.
 Press Esc to quit.
-Press F if you feel too hard.
+Press F if you feel too difficult to play.
 Be cautious!

 Please contact the author if you encounter any bug or have any suggestion!